 Hope for the best but prepare for the worst

 To help you understand how frantic a busy airport can be, Heathrow recorded 5,081,426 passengers in April 2022.
 This means the number of passengers passing through Heathrow was over 10x more than the population of Iceland!

 For busy airports during peak periods, the volume of passengers begins to soar.
 Travelling for passengers (and staff), can be a stressful time: there are a lot of emotions involved.
 Excitement as people finally travel to a long-awaited holiday after 2 very long, Covid affected years.
 Panic as people search for their passports and tickets.
 Relief as holiday-goers land at their destination and stretch their legs after a lengthy flight.

 However, worst-case situations can still happen, so safety must always remain a priority.
-Equip your airport with ASIAD compliant products to help protect passengers from blasts.
-Or install a reliable queuing system to ease bottlenecks of waiting pedestrians.
+Equipping your airport with ASIAD compliant Tensabarrier® posts can minimise the damage caused by blasts.
+Or you can install a reliable queuing system to ease bottlenecks of waiting pedestrians.
 Incorporating wayfinding and signage solutions will allow for high message visibility in crowded areas.

 Ensuring you can identify airport hazard areas will help you protect passengers and keep them safe.
 Whether it’s outside near a runway, or a low-visibility areas inside your airport.
 Utilising barriers and other products will help maintain the high health and safety standards required.
 Our selection of high-quality queue products will help you proactively manage airport hazards and risks to ensure passengers and staff remain safe during your busiest periods.